 The United States Fashion Industry Association (USFIA) produces an annual Fashion Industry Benchmarking Study, in conjunction with Dr. Sheng Lu, Associate Professor in the University of Delaware's Department of Fashion & Apparel Studies.
 This annual survey of executives from leading fashion brands, retailers, importers, and wholesalers covers the business outlook, sourcing practices, utilization of Free Trade Agreements and preference programs, and views on trade policy.

-In July 2018, we released the fifth-annual Fashion Industry Benchmarking Study.
+In July 2019, we released the sixth-annual Fashion Industry Benchmarking Study.

 The impact of trade wars and uncertainty about trade policies (especially the threat of additional tariffs on imports from China) weighed on respondents.
 Sourcing executives are more cautious today and less optimistic about the five-year outlook for the U.S. fashion industry.
 One year ago 84 percent of survey respondents were “optimistic” or “somewhat optimistic” about the outlook for the next five years.
 This year that number dropped to 64 percent.
 And one-quarter of the respondents said they are “neutral.”